Every 10 years the Office for National Statistics (ONS) carries out a census of everybody in England and Wales.

 Results and comparison to 2001 census

-Overall, the population of Cambridge had aged slightly, although the increase in the number of older people, as a proportion of the population, still wasn't as high as in other areas.
+Overall, the population of Cambridge had aged slightly.
+The increase in the number of older people, as a proportion of the population, wasn't as high as in other areas.